 When I got home, I knew I had to create it in my own kitchen– which is what leads us here to this very moment in time and this blog post.
-I’ve taken what I have in my little old kitchen and re-created the Cumin Beef Stir Fry from my memory as close as I could possibly get.
-Oh, and while also keeping it using only clean, Whole30 compliant ingredients.
+I’ve taken what I have in my little old kitchen and re-created the Cumin Beef Stir Fry from my memory as close as I could possibly get while also using Whole30 compliant ingredients.
 The results are absolutely fantastic, full-of-flavor, and will leave you wanting more and more!
 Enjoy!

 SHOP THE POST.

-For another stir fry recipe, try my Moo Goo Gai Pan (Chinese Chicken and Mushroom Stir Fry)!
+For another stir fry recipe, try my Chicken and Mushroom Stir Fry!

 Cumin Beef Stir Fry

 - 1.5 pounds flank steak sirloin is good, too